ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 - A **static readonly int** giving the number of squares on the board.
 This should be the number of rows multiplied by itself.
 - A **Player[&nbsp;,&nbsp;]** giving the content of each square of the board.
 It should be initialized so that its number of rows and columns is given by **Rows**.

-- A **readonly int[&nbsp;,&nbsp;]** to keep track of how many times each of the two actual players (i.e., not **Player.Draw**) has played to each of the three rows.
+- A **readonly int\[&nbsp;\]\[&nbsp;\]** to keep track of how many times each of the two actual players (i.e., not **Player.Draw**) has played to each of the three rows.
 This is an array of arrays - it contains three arrays, each having two elements.
-Element *i* pertains to row *i*, so that its two elements indicate how many times the first and second player, respectively, have played to row *i*.
+The first index refers to a row, so that the two elements of this array indicate how many times the first and second player, respectively, have played to that row.
 We use an array of arrays, rather than a 2-dimensional array, so that any of the 2-element arrays it contains may be passed to one of the methods described below.
-It can be initialized to a new **int\[3\]\[&nbsp;\]** here, but each of the 2-element arrays will need to be created in the constructor.
+It can be initialized to a new **int\[Rows\]\[&nbsp;\]** here, but each of the 2-element arrays will need to be created in the constructor.
 Note that even though it is **readonly**, its contents can be changed - only the reference stored in the field itself cannot be changed.
 - An **int\[&nbsp;\]\[&nbsp;\]** to keep track of how many times each of the two actual players has played to each of the three columns.
-- A 2-element **int[&nbsp;]** to keep track of how many times each of the two actual players has played to the major diagonal (i.e., the one beginning at the upper-left corner).
+- An **int[&nbsp;]** to keep track of how many times each of the two actual players has played to the major diagonal (i.e., the one beginning at the upper-left corner).
+It should be initialized so that its size is given by the constant giving the number of players.
-- A 2-element **int[&nbsp;]** to keep track of how many times each of the two actual players has played to the minor diagonal (i.e., the one beginning at the upper-right corner).
+- An **int[&nbsp;]** to keep track of how many times each of the two actual players has played to the minor diagonal (i.e., the one beginning at the upper-right corner).
+It should be initializes like the above array.
 - An **int** to keep track of the number of plays made to this board.

 Finally, you will need two **public** properties, **IsWon** and **IsOver**, that each get **bool** values indicating whether one of the players has won and whether the game is over, respectively.
 Note that if a game has been won, it must be over, but that the converse is not necessarily true - if a game is drawn, it is over but hasn't been won.
 Each of these should be implemented using the default implementation with a **get** accessor and a **private set** accessor.

-#### 7.2.2. public constructors
+#### 7.2.2. **public** constructors

 Each constructor must be named the same as the type it is constructing (i.e., **TicTacToeBoard** in this case).
 Multiple constructors can be defined by giving different parameter lists to each one (i.e., different sequences of parameter types).

 The first constructor will take no parameters.
 It will be used to construct an empty board.
 It will need to initialize each element of the 2-dimensional array to **Player.None**.
-It will also need to construct new 2-element arrays for each element of the two arrays of arrays (each of these arrays of arrays will first need to be initialized to a new **int\[3\]\[&nbsp;\]**, either here or in an initializer on the field declaration).
+It will also need to construct new arrays for each element of the two arrays of arrays (each of these arrays of arrays will first need to be initialized to a new **int\[Rows\]\[&nbsp;\]**, either here or in an initializer on the field declaration).
+Use the appropriate constant to define the size of each of the **int[&nbsp;]**s.

 The second constructor will take a single parameter of type **TicTacToeBoard**.
 It will be used to construct a copy of the given board.
-Thus, it will need to copy the contents of all the fields and properties of the given board to its own fields and properties.
-You can use [**Array.Copy**](https://docs.microsoft.com/en-us/dotnet/api/system.array.copy?view=netframework-4.7.2#System_Array_Copy_System_Array_System_Array_System_Int32_) to copy the contents of a 2-dimensional array to another 2-dimensional array of the same size.
+Thus, it will need to copy the contents of all the non-**const**, non-**static**, fields and properties of the given board to its own fields and properties.
+You can use [**Array.Copy**](https://learn.microsoft.com/en-us/dotnet/api/system.array.copy?view=net-6.0#system-array-copy(system-array-system-array-system-int32)) to copy the contents of a 2-dimensional array to another 2-dimensional array of the same size.
 In this case, the array's **Length** property gives the total number of elements in the array, which is needed for the third parameter to the **Array.Copy** method.
-Either this method or the source array's [**CopyTo**](https://docs.microsoft.com/en-us/dotnet/api/system.array.copyto?view=netframework-4.7.2#System_Array_CopyTo_System_Array_System_Int32_) method may be used to copy the contents of a 1-dimensional array to another.
+Either this method or the source array's [**CopyTo**](https://learn.microsoft.com/en-us/dotnet/api/system.array.copyto?view=net-6.0#system-array-copyto(system-array-system-int32)) method may be used to copy the contents of a 1-dimensional array to another.
 To copy the arrays of arrays, a bit more work is needed.
-You will need to iterate through the 3 elements, and for each of these elements, either construct a new 2-element array and copy the contents of the source array into it, or use the source array's [**Clone**](https://docs.microsoft.com/en-us/dotnet/api/system.array.clone?view=netframework-4.7.2#System_Array_Clone) method, which returns an **object** that is a copy of the source array (note that because the method returns an **object**, you will need to cast it to type **int[&nbsp;]**).
+You will need to iterate through the 3 elements, and for each of these elements, either construct a new 2-element array and copy the contents of the source array into it, or use the source array's [**Clone**](https://learn.microsoft.com/en-us/dotnet/api/system.array.clone?view=net-6.0#system-array-clone) method, which returns an **object** that is a copy of the source array (note that because the method returns an **object**, you will need to cast it to type **int[&nbsp;]**).
 Note that the **Clone** method cannot be used to copy the entire array of arrays because it only makes a *shallow* copy; i.e., the 3 elements in the clone will each contain a reference to one of the arrays contained in the source array.

 #### 7.2.3.
 A **public GetAvailablePlays** method